User37som/libbitcoin/bx-mnemonic-new.md

 Arguments (positional):

 SEED                 The Base16 entropy from which the mnemonic is
                      created.
-The length must be at least 128 bits and
+The length must be evenly divisible by 32
-                     evenly divisible by 32 bits.
-If not specified the
+                     bits.
+If not specified the entropy is read from
-                     entropy is read from STDIN.
+                     STDIN.
 ```
 See also [mnemonic-to-seed](bx-mnemonic-to-seed).
 ### Example 1